 What is Plantar Fasciitis?

-Before discussing the best arch support for plantar fasciitis it is important to first understand what plantar fasciitis is and what its causes are.
-Plantar fasciitis is caused by excessive stress and aggravation of the connective tissue that stretches from the heel bone to the ball of the foot called the plantar fascia.
+The quick answer, plantar fasciitis is caused by excessive stress and aggravation of the connective tissue that stretches from the heel bone to the ball of the foot called the plantar fascia.
 When the plantar fascia becomes inflamed, every step can become painful and a cycle of pain and overtightening, tearing, and inflammation can set in, causing plantar fasciitis.
 This article explains how an arch support can help with plantar fasciitis.

 Symptoms of Plantar Fasciitis

-Symptoms can vary, but the main complaint from people with this condition is pain and stiffness in the heel and sometimes near the middle bottom of the foot.
+The main complaint from people with this condition is pain and stiffness in the heel and sometimes near the foot’s middle bottom.
 The pain can be a sharp, burning sensation and is usually the worst in the morning or after long periods of sitting, standing, or walking.
-Other symptoms include swelling and tenderness on the bottom of the foot from the top of the plantar fascia down to the bottom of the heel.
+Other symptoms include swelling and tenderness on the bottom of the foot from the top of the plantar fascia down to the heel’s bottom.

-- Poor quality shoes: Wearing poor quality shoes such as shoes with improper or insufficient arch support are another cause of plantar fasciitis.
+- Poor quality shoes: Wearing poor quality shoes such as shoes with improper or insufficient arch support is another cause of plantar fasciitis.

 - Tightness: An Achilles tendon or calf muscles that are too tight can be another cause.